cioos-siooc/ckan/INSTALL_CIOOS_CKAN.md

 # Setup

+## Linux

 These instructions are for CentOS 7.
 They have been modified from the original ['Installing CKAN with Docker Compose'](https://docs.ckan.org/en/2.8/maintaining/installing/install-from-docker-compose.html) instructions.

-#### Install Docker
+### Install Docker

 ```bash
 sudo yum install -y yum-utils device-mapper-persistent-data   lvm2